Beergate: Start of investigation

-On Thursday 5 May 2022, the day of the 2022 United Kingdom local elections, Starmer said he had not had any contact from Durham Constabulary.
+On Thursday 5 May 2022, the day of the 2022 local elections, Starmer said he had not had any contact from Durham Constabulary.
 When the purdah period on the elections ended on Friday 6 May, Durham police stated that, "following the receipt of significant new information over recent days", an investigation "into potential breaches of Covid-19 regulations relating to this gathering" was being conducted.
 Durham police did not indicate how this compared to the stringent thresholds the Met had set for opening investigations into allegations.

 The Guardian said that day that "the news is deeply uncomfortable for the party leader, who had called for Boris Johnson to resign when he was investigated for a breach of the law".
 In an interview with Sky News, Starmer said, "We were working in the office, we stopped for something to eat.
 No party, no breach of the rules," and, "The police have obviously got their job to do, we should let them get on it.
 But I'm confident that no rules were broken."

 On Saturday 7 May Diane Abbott, who was Shadow Home Secretary under the previous Labour leader, Jeremy Corbyn, expressed her view that Starmer should "consider his position" if he were to receive an FPN from the police, but did not believe that he would get one.

 Conservatives accused Starmer of hypocrisy for not resigning when the police reopened their investigation.
 Conservative whips told their MPs not to call for Starmer's resignation, as that would increase the pressure on Johnson.
 Education Secretary Nadhim Zahawi said, "I do think, though, that the public will be uncomfortable with the hypocrisy.
 I think he's used one in three of his PMQs to talk about parties instead of focusing on the cost of living.
 He has tweeted himself saying that if you're under investigation, a criminal investigation, then you should resign."
 This referred to Starmer's tweet posted on 31 January.
 The deputy prime minister, Dominic Raab, characterised Starmer's actions as "rank double standards", but did not call for Starmer to resign.
 On GB News, Government minister Jacob Rees-Mogg said on 8 May that Starmer should not resign if he received an FPN for 'Beergate', categorising it as being equivalent to one for 'Partygate', which he described as "fluff".

 On 8 May Damian Grammaticas, the BBC News political correspondent, said that, rather than being on Labour gains and Conservative losses in the May local elections, the political focus was on Starmer as he waited for the police to complete their enquiries.
 There have been claims that the police decision to reopen the investigation of Labour party members, announced the day after the May 2022 local elections, "robbed them of the chance to herald Labour's progress".